AngeloCastilloPerez/AngeloCastilloPerez/README.md

 <br />

-👋 Hello, I'm @AngeloCastilloPJ, i am very interested in the world of data, particularly Data Analysis.
+👋 Hello, I'm @AngeloCastilloPerez, i am very interested in the world of data, particularly Data Analysis.
 I am an Industrial Engineer by profession and I am 27 years old, I would love to lead AI development programs in the future.

 I am currently learning Python, R, and SQL and NoSQL languages, I have knowledge in analysis and Front-ed tools such as Power bi, and Excel Advanced level (Macros).